Csriso/Csriso/README.md

 ## 🧑 About me

-I'm a Junior Full-Stack Web Developer who loves to solve problems and learn everyday.
+I'm a Full-Stack Web Developer who loves to solve problems and learn everyday.

 ## 👨‍💻 Actually working on...